deltarobotone/one-easy-protocol/README.md

 [<img src="https://github.com/deltarobotone/image_database/blob/master/drawings/drawings%20(19).PNG" width="120">](https://raw.githubusercontent.com/deltarobotone/image_database/master/drawings/drawings%20(19).PNG)

-If you use the FullSystemDemo of the OneSystemLibrary examples navigate to remote using rotary encoder.
+If you have the FullSystemDemo of the OneSystemLibrary examples installed on your robot navigate to remote using rotary encoder.
 Press the rotary encoder button and navigate to USB.
 Press the rotary encoder button again.

 [<img src="https://github.com/deltarobotone/image_database/blob/master/drawings/drawings%20(8).PNG" width="250">](https://raw.githubusercontent.com/deltarobotone/image_database/master/drawings/drawings%20(8).PNG)

-The second option to set the robot in the right mode for the remote control based on the One easy protocol to do it in your programm code.
+The second option is to set the robot in the right mode for the remote control.
+You have to do it in your programm code.
 Use the API of the OneSystemLibrary in your arduino sketch like this:

 ```c
 DeltaRobotOne robot(0, 0, 0, 0, 0, 0, 0x27);